 6 Steps for planning an around-the-world family adventure

 “Wouldn’t it be great if we could take a few months off and just travel the world?”
 Has your family had this conversation around the dinner table?
 Is your wanderlust real?
 Well, I’m here to encourage you to make your around-the-world dream into a reality.

 While I could write a book about our experiences and the invaluable time together, my purpose here is to give you some practical advice on how to get started.

-Here are 6 steps to plan an around-the-world adventure of a lifetime.
+Here are 6 steps to planning an around-the-world adventure of a lifetime.

 1/Negotiate time off